LeHarter/joeynmt_MTL_Idiomtranslation/README.md

 cp -r joeynmtMODELNAME/ joeynmt/

 The name of a configfile contains the name of the model it belongs to.
+If you want to train the MTL-model that has a simple linear layer idiom-tagging module and does not use its output to modify any attention patterns you has to follow these steps:

+cp -r joeynmtLinear/ joeynmt/
+nohup python -m joeynmt train configs/

 # Data source
 ## Parallel Corpus for Translation